water-vapor/PokemonGO-calculation-utilities/README.md

 Steps to obtain Pokemon json file:

-1. Open Chrome and goto pokeiv.net and login
+1. Open Chrome, goto pokeiv.net and login
 2. Open console and type in `angular.element('ng-controller=AppCtrl').scope().pokemons`
 3. Right click on the array object returned and choose "save as global variable"
 4. There should be a variable name like `temp1` returned
 5. Type in `copy(temp1)` in the console, or replace `temp1` if it is not the same name as yours
-6. Open a text editor and paste, save it to a new file, and remember it path
+6. Open a text editor and paste, save it to a new file, and remember its path

 Usage: